PilgrimMemoirs/pilgrimmemoirs.github.io/_posts/2018-08-10-web-performance.md

 <p> Outline the rest of the post (look at a project, refactor from bad practices to good, observe improvements through Lighthouse along the way.)  </p>

 <p> Outline the rest of the post (look at a project, refactor from bad practices to good, observe improvements through Lighthouse along the way.)  </p>

+<p> Describe project, setup and observations of it's initial state.   </p>

+<p> Outline what could be improved, based on the result of observing through dev tools and lighthouse.
+This will include the introduction of key performance vocabulary. </p>

+<p> Step one to improve performance. </p>

 <!-- <br>